Justinas-Sakalavicius/AWS/RDS/selfcheck.md

 # AWS  Database Services

 ## Self-check

 ### 1. What's the difference between Relational, NoSQL and In-Memory databases?

-Relational, NoSQL, and in-memory databases are all types of databases used to store and retrieve data, but they differ in their structure, storage model, scalability, and use-cases.
+ - Relational, NoSQL, and in-memory databases are all types of databases used to store and retrieve data, but they differ in their structure, storage model, scalability, and use-cases.

 `Relational Databases:`

     Relational databases, such as MySQL, Oracle, and PostgreSQL, use a relational model where data is stored in tables and the relationship between data is also stored in tables.
 Each table has a schema that defines the structure of data in that table.
 These databases use SQL (Structured Query Language) for defining and manipulating the data.

-- Structure: Relational databases are table-based, meaning data is organized into tables which consist of rows and columns.
+- `Structure`: Relational databases are table-based, meaning data is organized into tables which consist of rows and columns.
 Each column represents an attribute and each row represents a single record.

-- Scalability: They are typically scaled vertically by increasing the hardware capabilities of a single server.
+- `Scalability`: They are typically scaled vertically by increasing the hardware capabilities of a single server.

-- Use cases: They are often used when data integrity is crucial, such as in banking systems or for any application where data needs to be consistent and transactions need to be atomic.
+- `Use cases`: They are often used when data integrity is crucial, such as in banking systems or for any application where data needs to be consistent and transactions need to be atomic.

 `NoSQL Databases:`

     NoSQL (Not Only SQL) databases, such as MongoDB, Cassandra, and Redis, are non-relational and can handle unstructured data.
 They don't use tables for data storage and can be schema-less.

-- Structure: NoSQL databases have various data models such as document, key-value, wide-column, or graph.
+- `Structure`: NoSQL databases have various data models such as document, key-value, wide-column, or graph.
 They are designed to be flexible, scalable, and able to handle large volumes of data.

-- Scalability: They are designed to be scaled out over many servers, making them a good fit for big data and real-time applications.
+- `Scalability`: They are designed to be scaled out over many servers, making them a good fit for big data and real-time applications.

-- Use cases: They are often used when large amounts of distributed data are to be handled, or when the data model is subject to frequent changes, such as for social networks, real-time analytics, and big data applications.
+- `Use cases`: They are often used when large amounts of distributed data are to be handled, or when the data model is subject to frequent changes, such as for social networks, real-time analytics, and big data applications.

 `In-Memory Databases:`

     In-memory databases, such as Redis and SAP HANA, store data in main memory rather than on disk, leading to much faster data access and manipulation.

- - Structure: The structure can vary, and many in-memory databases support various data models, including relational and NoSQL models.
+ - `Structure`: The structure can vary, and many in-memory databases support various data models, including relational and NoSQL models.

- - Scalability: They can be scaled up by adding more memory or scaled out by distributing data across multiple servers.
+ - `Scalability`: They can be scaled up by adding more memory or scaled out by distributing data across multiple servers.

- - Use cases: They are often used when high-speed data access, storage, and manipulation are needed, such as in caching, session management, gaming, real-time analytics, and high-frequency trading.
+ - `Use cases`: They are often used when high-speed data access, storage, and manipulation are needed, such as in caching, session management, gaming, real-time analytics, and high-frequency trading.

 ### 2. If you need to store simple data(string/integer) in cache, will you use Redis or Memcached?